mina-builders-team/anon-aadhaar-o1js/README.md

 The Aadhaar QR verifier circuit takes the following inputs:

-- **Signature** and **signed data**, which are obtained off the circuit.
+- **Signature** and **Signed Data**, which are obtained off the circuit.
 The signature is used in the verification component together with the signed data.
 - **RSA Public Key**, which is fetched from UIDAI off the circuit.
-- **Signal Hash**: A hash of a user-chosen **signal**, which acts as a commitment to a public message.
-It's used in the circuit for two main reasons:
-    - **Prevent front-running** – Binding the proof to a specific signal (e.g., an Ethereum address) ensures only the intended party can use it.
-    - **Enable secure signing** – especially useful in ERC-4337 flows, where the signal can represent a specific action (like a transaction), tying the proof directly to that action.
 - **Nullifier Seed**, which is used to generate a **nullifier** by hashing it with the user's photo.
 This prevents the same Aadhaar from being used multiple times for the same action or across apps, while keeping the identity private.
-- **Reveal Age Above 18**, **Reveal Gender**, **Reveal State**, and **Reveal Pincode**, which are boolean inputs that allow the user to specify the identity fields to be revealed in the proof.

 #### Signature Verifier Component

 The signature verification is performed by this component using the signature and signed data, and follows these steps: